diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 When you try to merge two branches, one of two things will happen:

 1. Your tools will magically smush the changes back together.
-2. Your tools will yell out you.
+2. Your tools will yell at you.

 The magic that makes this work is a "patch", and now is the time to take away the magic.